sudhanshu10on10/retail_campaign_incrementality_webapp/README.md

 ## The Business Problem

 When a company runs a promotional campaign, the instinctive question is:
-> *"Sales went up — did the campaign cause it?"*
+> *"Sales went up, did the campaign cause it?"*

 The honest answer is: **not necessarily.** Sales might have grown anyway due to seasonality, macro trends, or regional differences.
-This project isolates the **true causal lift** of a campaign — separating what the campaign actually caused from what would have happened regardless.
+This project isolates the **true causal lift** of a campaign, separating what the campaign actually caused from what would have happened regardless.

 ---

 ## What It Does

-### 1. Campaign Lift — Difference-in-Differences (DiD)
+### 1. Campaign Lift - Difference-in-Differences (DiD)
 - Splits data into **Treatment regions** (East + West) and **Control regions** (Central + South)
 - Compares pre vs post campaign trends across both groups
 - Isolates true causal lift by removing the counterfactual trend
 - **Result:** $4,260 monthly causal lift (p = 0.02, statistically significant)
-- 95% CI entirely positive [$645, $7,876] — confirms real effect
+- 95% CI entirely positive [$645, $7,876] - confirms real effect

-### 2. Revenue Decomposition — Marketing Mix Modeling (MMM)
+### 2. Revenue Decomposition - Marketing Mix Modeling (MMM)
 - Builds a Ridge regression model on monthly aggregated data
 - Decomposes revenue variance by driver:
   - Order Value Effect